csrg-utfsm/csrg-utfsm.github.io/index.md

  > Note: ./alma/ACSErrTypeCppNative/wrappers/AcsJCppAnyEx.java uses or overrides a deprecated API (acserrTypes)
  > Note: ./alma/ACSErrTICS/wrappers/AcsJAnyTICSErrorEx.java uses or overrides a deprecated API. (acserrTypes)

-* Usual compilation issues in * idl packages:
+* Usual compilation issues in packages:
  > Missing argument for option: -XSL | Update paths of xalan.jar in acserrGen scripts : commit 32f1ac415da730
  > fatal error: acserr.idl: No such file or directory | acserr not in global path : commit 73f733b
  > No rule to make target acserrExceptionManager.h | Usually needs to symlink that header with the ones in commit 3868fc0